WoodWing/ww-assets-postman-collection/README.md

 A Postman collection for working with WoodWing Assets

 ## Calls contained within the collection

-1. Login and Logout
+### Login and Logout
-a.
-Login Using 'apilogin'
+1. Login Using 'apilogin'
-b.
-Logout
+2. Logout
-c.
-Login using 'login'
+3. Login using 'login'
-d.
-Logout
+4. Logout